 The last military episode in the history of the castle was Owain Glyndŵr’s revolt at the beginning of the 15th century.
 In 1404, a battle took place between the Welshmen and the victorious Richard Beauchamp, the Earl of Warwick, under the walls of the Grosmont, leading to an English victory.
 The following year, the castle was besieged by Owain’s son, Gruffudd, but it was relieved by the by prince Henry.

 In 1538 the Grosmont castle ceased to be used, and then fell into ruin.
 In 1563 the bridge to the castle was already collapsed and although the external walls were intact, the interior was in a state of decay.
+The wooden parts rotted and the iron and lead elements were taken away.

 The castle has survived to modern times in the form of a ruin.
 Most of the defensive walls have survived, two western towers and the outer walls of the main building on the eastern side.
 In a much worse condition there is an entrance gatehouse and a four-sided tower, from the north range only a chimney and a part of the wall from the side of the inner ward remained.
 The moat around the castle is visible.
 The monument is under government protection and open to the public.